 In general, 10×50 models are larger compared to 10×42 binoculars.
 This is as a result of the larger objective lens diameter.
 Also, because the two models have eyepieces of the same size, 10×50 binoculars are a bit longer than the 10×42 models.

 As a result, 10×42 are compact and small in size.
 On the other hand, 10×50 models are larger and a bit heavier than the 10x42s assuming that they are made by the same manufacturer using the same materials.
 Therefore, if you want a compact and lightweight binocular, you can consider 10×42 models

 10×50 models have wider objective lenses.
 For that reason, they allow more light in the device.
 In addition to that, the models have a larger exit pupil compared to 10×42 binoculars.
 As a result, you will find that 10×50 binoculars will allow you to see brighter images.
 However, the difference is not that much when using both models in well-lighted places.

-The difference comes in when using the device in dawn, dusk, thick forests and places that are not well lit.
+The difference comes in when using the device in the dawn, dusk, thick forests, and places that are not well lit.
 10×50 binoculars offer clearer and high contrast images in low light.
 On the other hand, 10×42 doesn’t perform that well in low light compared to 10×50 models.
-Therefore, if you are looking for a pair binoculars with high performance in low light, consider 10×50 models.
+Therefore, if you are looking for a pair of binoculars with high performance in low light, consider 10×50 models.